carpentries-incubator/ml4bio-workshop/_episodes/04-random-forests.md

 > What is the decision rule?
 > How would the random forest look graphically?
 {: .challenge}

+_Comment: Need to fill in the rest of these terms and add step-by-step instructions of what to do in the software_

 Sample answer for the visual